Deflazacort: History

+Deflazacort was first introduced in 1969 to treat rheumatoid arthritis, nephritic syndrome, SLE, transplantation, polymyalgia rheumatica, sarcoidosis and juvenile chronic arthritis.

-In January 2015, the FDA granted fast track status to Marathon Pharmaceuticals to pursue approval of deflazacort as a potential treatment for Duchenne muscular dystrophy, a rare, "progressive and fatal disease" that affects boys.
+In January 2015, the US Food and Drug Administration (FDA) granted fast track status to Marathon Pharmaceuticals to pursue approval of deflazacort as a potential treatment for Duchenne muscular dystrophy, a rare, "progressive and fatal disease" that affects boys.
 Although deflazacort was approved by the FDA for use in treatment of Duchenne muscular dystrophy on February 9, 2017, Marathon CEO announced on February 13, 2017, that the launch of deflazacort (Emflaza) would be delayed amidst controversy over the steep price Marathon was asking for the drug in the United States - $89,000 per year, which is "roughly 70 times" more than it would cost overseas.

+Society and culture

+Legal status

+The US Food and Drug Administration approved deflazacort to treat people aged five years of age and older with Duchenne muscular dystrophy, a rare genetic disorder that causes progressive muscle deterioration and weakness.
+Emflaza is a corticosteroid that works by decreasing inflammation and reducing the activity of the immune system.
+NDA 208684 was approved in February 2017, as a Type 1- new molecular entity with orphan status.

+Economics

-Because deflazacort is an older drug which has been long-approved in some other countries, it is now available in many places as an inexpensive generic.
-For example, in Canada deflazacort can be purchased for around $1 per tablet.
+Deflazacort is available as an inexpensive generic.
+For example, in Canada, deflazacort can be purchased for around $1 per tablet.

+Brand names

-Deflazacort is sold in the United States under the brand name Emflaza after PTC Therapeutics, Inc. acquired all rights to Emflaza on March 16, 2017.
+Deflazacort is sold in the United States under the brand name Emflaza after PTC Therapeutics, Inc. acquired all rights to Emflaza in March 2017.
 Deflazacort is sold in the United Kingdom under the trade name Calcort; in Brazil as Cortax, Decortil, Defcort and Deflanil; in India as Moaid, Zenflav, Defolet, DFZ, Decotaz, and DefZot; in Bangladesh as Xalcort; in Panama as Zamen; Spain as Zamene; and in Honduras as Flezacor.

-The U.S. Food and Drug Administration approved deflazacort to treat people age five years and older with Duchenne muscular dystrophy (DMD), a rare genetic disorder that causes progressive muscle deterioration and weakness.
-Emflaza is a corticosteroid that works by decreasing inflammation and reducing the activity of the immune system.
-NDA 208684 was approved on February 9, 2017, as a Type 1- new molecular entity with orphan status.